 Peer on peer abuse is a Safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
 This may mean a referral into the Police and Social Care.
-The school/college will consider and may apply the disciplinary policy.
+The school will consider and may apply the disciplinary policy.
 The school/college will offer support to a victim.

 We recognise peer on peer abuse can take some of these forms;

 - Language seen as derogatory, demeaning, inflammatory;

-- Unwanted banter;
+- Unwanted banter:

 - Sexual harassment;

-- Hate;
+- Hate:

-- Homophobia;
+- · Homophobia;

 - Based on gender differences and orientation;

 - Based on difference.

 We are working hard as a school/college to be proactive and to challenge this type of abuse.
-We aim to use approaches in the curriculum to address and tackle peer on peer abuse. (cross reference here to a related policy eg- Equality and Diversity which can demonstrate how you tackle this, and any other initiates used in school/college)
+We aim to use approaches in the curriculum to address and tackle peer on peer abuse, (please also refer to the Equal Opportunities Policy)